March 12, 2026 (3mo ago)

 }

 Retries should follow an exponential backoff pattern.
-The first retry fires after a few seconds, the second after a longer delay, and so on.
+The first retry fires after a few seconds, subsequent retries after longer intervals.
 Adding random jitter prevents thundering herd problems when many webhooks fail simultaneously.

 Attempt 1: immediate